svchinche/CCOMS/README.md

 * Config
   * Run and check if below url is working or not - http://localhost:8888/employee-microservice/dev
 * Employee
-  * Run and check the logs, there should be any exception in the logs
+  * Run and check the logs, there should not be any exception in the logs
 * Department
 * Organization
 * Proxy